 - B. Amending Authorized Jobs, Pay Grades, and Salary Ranges: Salary ranges may be amended by ordinary motion approved by the Commission at any regular or special meeting when the changes are the result of provisions contained in this Resolution.
 Exhibit A may be amended by Human Resources and Development Management when the changes are the result of provisions contained in this Resolution (e.g., job evaluations). - C. Salary Rates, Ranges, and Allowances for Non-evaluated Jobs: Salary rates, ranges, and a provision for a special allowance have been developed for non-evaluated positions: - 1.
-Japan Regional Staff Positions: - Salary Rates: No salary ranges are set for Japan regional staff.
-See Exhibit A for payroll limitation. - b.
-Special Overseas Allowance: In addition to salary, the Chief Executive Officer is authorized to provide direct payment or supplement for housing; transportation to and from assignments for Employees, their families, and required personal effects; transportation and travel costs for Employees and their spouse for annual training and consultation; and other similar costs paid by United States businesses to personnel assigned to overseas posts. - 2.
 High School, College, Graduate or International Intern Positions: Salary rates and employment conditions for students or foreign trainees employed under special work study or foreign exchange programs shall be determined by Human Resources and Development staff based primarily upon the prevailing rates of pay and other conditions established by the program's sponsors.
-Compensation for international interns may be disbursed directly for housing subsistence, etc., for administrative convenience. - 3.
-Chief of Police, Fire Chief, Deputy Chief of Police, Assistant Fire Chief: These jobs are not evaluated, and ranges are established to facilitate appropriate salary administration for Employees in these jobs. - 4.
-Veterans Fellow Positions: These jobs are not evaluated, and ranges are established to facilitate appropriate salary administration based on the work performed and in accordance with the Veterans Fellow Program guidelines.
+Compensation for international interns may be disbursed directly for housing subsistence, etc., for administrative convenience. - 2.
+Chief of Police, Fire Chief, Deputy Chief of Police, Assistant Fire Chief: These jobs are not evaluated, and ranges are established to facilitate appropriate salary administration for Employees in these jobs. - 3.
+Veterans Fellow Positions: These jobs are not evaluated, and ranges are established to facilitate appropriate salary administration based on the work performed and in accordance with the Veterans Fellowship Program guidelines.